Power Hall: After Hours at Science and Industry Museum

 Between performances, dive into high-energy interactive games.
 Test your nerve against a giant buzz wire, navigate a tabletop maze, and challenge your friends to a pedal-powered Scalextric race.
 You’ll also be able to explore the museum’s permanent galleries after hours, including the mighty machines of the Textiles Gallery, hands-on science in Experiment, and the city’s world-changing ideas in Revolution Manchester.

 Feel like embracing your inner child?
-Your ticket comes with free access to the Museum’s brand-new world premiere exhibition, Horrible Science: Cosmic Chaos, as Power Up, the ultimate gaming exhibition, featuring over 150 consoles.
+Your ticket comes with free access to the Museum’s brand-new world premiere exhibition, Horrible Science: Cosmic Chaos as well as Power Up, the ultimate gaming exhibition, featuring over 150 consoles.
 Refuel with delicious food alongside alcoholic and non-alcoholic drinks, available to purchase throughout the event.

-It’s a rare chance to explore the Science and Industry Museum differently – after dark, adults-only, with new performance sharing the same space as Manchester’s industrial history.
+It’s a rare chance to explore the Science and Industry Museum differently – after dark, adults-only, with live performance celebrating Manchester’s industrial history.